blossominkyung/everyday-algorithm-with-python/README.md

 ## Algorithm study with Python

+Here I will upload my solution way of several algorithm problems.
+This is my personal study.
+However if you have better solution ways, then please let me know it.

 > Personal Goal
 * Pass the online programming test from companies
 * Study several important algorithms with code